-My brothers, great hockey fans, have the crazy goal of attending a hockey game in every city that has an NHL team.
+My brothers are great hockey fans and they have the crazy goal of attending a hockey game in every city that has an NHL team.
 My interest in hockey is rather limited, but I have a parallel goal: to introduce them to a bit of history of the city they are visiting.

 Last weekend, we hit the road to Buffalo, NY.
 Once a prosperous and important port city, Buffalo has been in decline since the 1950s and may not be the kind of place that tourists swarm to.
 But Buffalo is where took place an event that had a certain importance in American history: the swearing in of President Theodore Roosevelt.